Summer Camps 2023 Catalog

 Ages 6-9

-When school is out, the adventure begins at Catlin Gabel!
-Our talented instructors have planned seven awesome weeks of summer camp for students and their friends on our 67-acre campus.
-Honey Hollow Adventure is designed to spark each child’s inner spirit of inquiry.
-Experiential learning is all about empowering the creative thinker.
-Students will focus on storytelling through writing, acting, drawing, and building.
-We’ll ignite every camper’s desire to “take it further” and “go the distance.”
-We’ll encourage courageous discovery and marvel at every result.
+When school’s out, the adventure begins at Catlin Gabel!
+Our talented instructors have prepared five fantastic weeks of summer camp for your child and their friends on our expansive 67-acre campus.
+The Honey Hollow Adventure is crafted to ignite each child’s spirit of inquiry, fostering an environment where experiential learning empowers creative thinkers.
+We aim to fuel every camper’s ambition to explore further and reach beyond.
+Courageous discovery is encouraged, and we marvel at every outcome.

 Please email Guinevere Getchell if you have any questions about this camp.